 DID YOU KNOW ...

-Florida Tax Credit Scholarship - The Florida Tax Credit Scholarship Program (FTC) was established in 2001 to provide an income tax credit for corporations that contribute money to nonprofit Scholarship-Funding Organizations (SFOs) that award scholarships to students from families with limited financial resources.
+Florida Tax Credit Scholarship (Step Up for Students) - The Florida Tax Credit Scholarship Program (FTC) was established in 2001 to provide an income tax credit for corporations that contribute money to nonprofit Scholarship-Funding Organizations (SFOs) that award scholarships to students from families with limited financial resources.

 The Florida Tax Credit Scholarship Program no longer requires prior year enrollment in a public school.
 A student is eligible for a SUFS scholarship, if:

 the student is currently placed, or during the previous state fiscal year was placed, in foster care, OR

 the student is on the direct certification list or the student’s household income level does not exceed 185 percent of the federal poverty level.

 Applications for the Florida Tax Credit Scholarship will be processed on a first-come, first-served basis in the order all documents are received, and funding is limited.
 Step Up for Students has now begun accepting applications for the 2022-23 school year!